 The number of replication instances that vSphere Replication keeps depends on the configured retention policy, and requires that the RPO period is short enough for these instances to be created.
 Because vSphere Replication does not check whether the RPO settings will create enough instances to keep, and does not display a warning message if the number of instances is not sufficient, you must ensure that you set vSphere Replication to create the instances that you want to keep.
 For example, if you set vSphere Replication to keep 6 replication instances per day, the RPO period should not exceed 4 hours, so that vSphere Replication can create 6 instances in 24 hours.

 - Click Next.

 - On the Ready to complete page, review the replication settings, and click Finish.

 A virtual machine configuration task appears in the Recent Tasks list at the bottom of the vSphere Web Client.
-A progress bar indicates that the source VM is being configured for replication.
+A progress bar indicates that the source virtual machine is being configured for replication.

-If the configuration operation finishes successfully, the replication task that you created appears in the list of outgoing replications on the vSphere Replication tab under Monitor.
+If the configuration operation completes successfully, the replication task that you created appears in the list of outgoing replications on the vSphere Replication tab under Monitor.

-If the replication source VM is powered off, the replication remains in a Not Active state until you power on the VM.
+If the replication source virtual machine is powered off, the replication remains in Not Active state until you power on the virtual machine.

 On the vSphere Replication tab under Monitor, you can check the state of each replication.
 See Monitoring the Status of Replication Tasks.